-Spring in full swing if not, summer!
-And you know what that means!
+Summer!
+And you know what that means?
 We’re finally able to go outside and enjoy Mother Nature, but first we might need to get into some hiking gear to really get you going!
 We love to do a lot of hiking and camping when the weekends get sunny.
 Since we moved to California we found unlimited resources of trails and hikes locations and we after years of experience, I really want to share with you some of the best items I found for me and the kids.

 Hiking Gear For the Ladies